The Art of Teaching MED

 EDCI 695 - Research Methodology

-Research Methods.
-Three semester hours.
 (Same as Coun/EdAd/Psy/695) An overview of research methodology including basic concepts employed in quantitative and qualitative research methods.
 Includes computer applications for research.
-Meets requirements for a Level I research tool course.
+This is an approved Level I research tools course.
 Prerequisite: Doctoral level standing or consent of the instructor.

 EDCI 696 - App of Rsch Methods

-Application of Research Methods A Level 3 Research Tool that provides application of research methodology in curriculum and instruction including basic concepts employed in quantitative and qualitative research methods.
+This is an approved Level III doctoral research tools course that provides application of research methodology in curriculum and instruction including basic concepts employed in quantitative and qualitative research methods.
 Students will carry out the research study designed in EDCI 695, data collection, data analysis, and use of computer applications for research.
 Prerequisites: EDCI 695, a Level 2 Doctoral Research Tool (EDCI 699 or HIED 617 or PSY 612), and Doctoral level standing.
 Note: Meets requirements for a Level 3 research tool course

 EDCI 697 - Special Topics